texfaq/texfaq.github.io/FAQ-mcfloat.md

 ---
+title:  Floats in multicolumn setting
 section: How do I do&hellip;?
 subsection: Floating tables, figures, etc.
 date: 2014-06-10
 ---

-# Floats in multicolumn setting

 If you use
 ```latex